Skip to main content

 Running an End of Day report on your terminal is not required to receive your earnings via Next Day Settlement.
 Your terminal will automatically batch your earnings for settlement at the end of the daily banking window.

-What’s the Difference Between Gross and Net Settlements?
+What’s the difference between Gross and Net settlements?

 The difference between gross and net settlements is based on your agreement with Monek.
 Deductions may include gateway fees, acquiring fees, card scheme fees, or interchange fees, among others.